This site uses cookies. By continuing to use this site you agree to our use of cookies. To find out more, see our Privacy and Cookies policy.

 Special requirements

-Articles are normally commissioned on behalf of the Editorial Board from leading international authorities in their respective fields.
+Review articles are normally commissioned on behalf of the Editorial Board from leading international authorities in their respective fields.
 Submitted proposals to write review articles are considered by the Editorial Board, but authors are strongly advised to contact the editorial office before writing reviews because of the special requirements of this journal and because similar articles may already be in preparation.
-All enquiries should be sent to the Publisher.
+All inquiries should be sent to the journal team.

 Medical research involving human or animal subjects